 Snapdragons do not withstand hot weather.
 In Central Texas, summer heat most of the time lingers through October.
-Wait for the weather to cool down to a constant 75F (25C) in the day, and 65F (18C) in the night.
+So wait for the weather to cool down to a constant 75F (25C) during the day and 65F (18C) at night.
 But before putting them out, you should harden the seedlings off.

 How to harden off snapdragon transplants?

 Hardening off is the process of acclimating young plants to the natural elements.
 It takes approximately a week from start to finish.

 - Bring the plants out for two hours the first day.